kyma-project/kyma/docs/02-get-started/04-trigger-workload-with-event.md

     -o jsonpath="{.items[0].metadata.name}")
 ```

-You will see the received event in the logs:
+You see the received event in the logs:
 ```
 Received event: { orderCode: '3211213' }
 ```